rogurr/patina-qemu/docs/Rust_Integration.md

 - Modules written in Rust that link a Rust based library (aka crate)
 - Modules written in Rust that link a C based library
-- Modules written in C that link a Rust based library (aks crate producing a cdecl api)
+- Modules written in C that link a Rust based library (aka crate producing a cdecl api)
 - Modules written in C that link a C based library

 For an example of a dual compilation process, this repository took the minimal approach by using a common workspace